-If you have paid a deposit on an assured shorthold tenancy, by law your landlord or letting agent must protect it with a government authorised scheme.
-TDS is one such scheme.
+If you have paid a deposit on an assured shorthold tenancy, by law your landlord or letting agent must protect it with a government authorised scheme, such as TDS.

 When tenancies come to an end there are sometimes disagreements over who receives the deposit.
-If the deposit is protected by TDS, the dispute can be referred to us and be resolved by animpartial adjudicator.
-We will decide how much should be awarded to each party based on the evidence sent to us.
+If the deposit is protected by TDS, the dispute can be referred to us and an impartial adjudicator will decide how much should be awarded to each party based on the evidence sent to us.